Dynamical formation of black hole binaries in dense star clusters: Rapid cluster evolution code: Introduction

-A key question concerns the origin of the observed binary black hole (BBH) mergers.
-There are currently two main astrophysical scenarios proposed for the formation of BBHs, which involve either isolated binaries in the field or dynamical assembly in star clusters~\cite{Mandel:2018hfr,Mapelli:2021taw,Spera:2022byb}.
-In turn, each scenarios could consist of multiple sub-channels, such as common envelope evolution~\cite{Dominik:2012kk,Broekgaarden:2021efa}, stable mass transfer~\cite{Olejak:2022zee}, and chemically homogeneous evolution~\cite{Riley:2020btf} for the isolated binaries in the field; and formation in young massive star clusters~\cite{DiCarlo:2019pmf}, globular clusters~\cite{Kulkarni:1993fr,PortegiesZwart:1999nm,Rodriguez:2016kxx,Samsing:2017xmd}, nuclear star clusters~\cite{Miller:2008yw,OLeary:2008myb,Antonini:2016gqe,Hoang:2017fvh,Fragione:2018yrb,Mapelli:2021syv}, open clusters~\cite{Kumamoto:2018gdg}, and the disks of active galactic nuclei~\cite{Samsing:2022fxi,Tagawa:2019osr} for the dynamical channel.
-At the time of writing, it is highly uncertain how much each of these channels actually contributes to the intrinsic astrophysical merger rates and to the overall population of BBH mergers observed in GWs.
-Some studies claim that a single formation channel could still explain all of the observed events~\cite{Belczynski:2020bca,Rodriguez:2021nwd}, because several poorly constrained parameters appear in the astrophysical modeling of each formation channel, and this leads to large uncertainties in the predicted properties of the single events and of the overall population.
+At the time of writing, it is highly uncertain how much each of these channels actually contributes to the intrinsic astrophysical merger rates and to the overall population of BBH mergers observed in GWs~\cite{Belczynski:2021zaz,Sedda:2020vwo}.
+Some studies claim that a single formation channel could still explain all of the observed events~\cite{Belczynski:2020bca,Rodriguez:2021nwd} because several poorly constrained parameters appear in the astrophysical modeling of each formation channel, and this leads to large uncertainties in the predicted properties of the single events and of the overall population.
 The general consensus is that a combination of various formation scenarios, including possibly also primordial BHs~\cite{Bird:2016dcv}, is more likely~\cite{Stevenson:2015bqa,Vitale:2015tea,Stevenson:2017dlk,Zevin:2017evb,Bouffanais:2019nrw,Zevin:2020gbd,Wong:2020ise,Franciolini:2021tla}: see e.g.~\cite{Mandel:2021smh} for a recent review.
-Given a sufficiently large number of events, it should be possible to use Bayesian inference to disentangle isolated and dynamical mergers by comparing the intrinsic binary parameters measured in GWs (such as the component masses and spins) with the predictions of population synthesis models.
+Given a sufficiently large number of events, it might be possible to use statistical methods (such as Bayesian inference) to disentangle isolated and dynamical mergers by comparing the intrinsic binary parameters measured in GWs (e.g., the component masses and spins) with the predictions of population synthesis models.